Ash Grove bus garage

-Ash Grove bus garage is a bus garage in Hackney, East London.
-It is located on the Mare Street, where it crosses the Regent's Canal.
-The depot is occupied by two companies, Arriva London and Stagecoach London, and holds around thirty buses.
-Opened in 1981 by London Buses, it was closed in 1991 following the abandonment of the London Forest subsidiary, but reopened in 1994 by Kentish Bus.
-East Thames Buses have also used the site.
+Ash Grove bus garage is a bus garage in Hackney, East London (hence the HK code) owned by London Buses.
+It is located on Ash Grove, off Mare Street, north of the Regent's Canal and is occupied by Stagecoach London.
+The garage was opened in April 1981 by London Transport and has been leased to a number of bus operators over the years.

 History

-Ash Grove is one of three new garages opened in 1981 by London Buses at a cost of £3.5 million.
+Ash Grove is one of three new garages opened in 1981 by London Transport at a cost of £3.5 million.
 It had space for 140 buses undercover and a further 30 in the yard.
-The roof was unusual in being carried by ten 35-ton triangular trusses, said to be the largest in the UK, supported on reinforced concrete columns.
-The garage assumed Hackney's operation of Red Arrow routes 502 and 513 using new Leyland Nationals which had been stored at the garage, and the entire Hackney and Dalston allocations.
+The roof was unusual in being carried by ten 35-ton triangular trusses supported on reinforced concrete columns.
+The garage assumed Hackney's operation of Red Arrow routes 502 and 513 using new Leyland Nationals, and replaced two garages in Hackney and Dalston that had opened in 1889 and 1906 respectively.

 When London Buses was split into eleven separate companies Ash Grove became part of the London Forest operation, but closed in 1991 when London Forest was wound up.

 1990s

-The garage was re-opened in 1994 by Kentish Bus.
-This came about after then gained a small number of routes in the Leyton area, including former Boro'line route 108, although they referred to the garage as Cambridge Heath.
+The garage was re-opened in 1994 by Kentish Bus, who had gained a small number of routes in the Leyton area, including former Boro'line route 108.
+Kentish referred to the garage as Cambridge Heath.

-Ash Grove was also used at various times to house stored vehicles for the London Transport Museum.
+At various times, Ash Grove was used to store vehicles for the London Transport Museum.

 2000s

 Ash Grove re-opened again in 2000 for use by the London Buses company East Thames Buses which took over the former Harris Bus routes after that company ran into financial difficulties.
-Although East Thames Buses have now moved to new premises at Mandela Way, CT Plus moved into the garage yard to house its routes won in the London area.
-CT Plus use the garage to stable vehicles for routes 153, 212, 385, 388, 394, 812, W12, W13 and 675.
+East Thames Buses later moved to new premises at Mandela Way.
+CT Plus used the garage yard to house its routes won in the London area.

 Arriva London used the depot as the base for their new Mercedes-Benz Citaro articulated buses for route 38 following the conversion from AEC Routemasters in November 2005.
 This has ended following the route's conversion back to double-deck operation, but routes 78 and 168 have been transferred to operate from the garage.

+2020s

+On 24 February 2024, Arriva London vacated their buses and their only route allocated to this garage from the premises.
+This was due to route 254 transferring to Stamford Hill garage.